awsdocs/aws-codedeploy-user-guide/doc_source/instances-ec2-create.md

 1. On the **Step 2: Choose an Instance Type** page, choose any available Amazon EC2 instance type, and then choose **Next: Configure Instance Details**\.

 1. On the **Step 3: Configure Instance Details** page, in the **IAM role** list, choose the IAM instance role you created in [Step 4: Create an IAM Instance Profile for Your Amazon EC2 Instances](getting-started-create-iam-instance-profile.md)\.
-If you used the suggested role name, then you will choose **CodeDeployDemo\-EC2\-Instance\-Profile**\.
-If you created your own role name, select that\.
+If you used the suggested role name, then choose **CodeDeployDemo\-EC2\-Instance\-Profile**\.
+If you created your own role name, choose that\.
 **Note**
 If neither **Launch into EC2\-Classic** nor a default virtual private cloud \(VPC\) is displayed in the **Network** list, and you are not able to select a different Amazon EC2 instance type that supports launching into EC2\-Classic, you must choose an Amazon VPC and subnet, or choose **Create new VPC** or **Create new subnet** or both\.
 For more information, see [Your VPC and Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html)\.